JonCooperWorks/wiretap/README.md

 # bpfwall

-`bpfwall` is a simple eBPF firewall that uses [`aya`](https://crates.io/crates/aya). `aya` is a Rust crate to allow developers to write eBPF programs and userspace loaders in Rust.
+`bpfwall` is a simple eBPF firewall that uses [`aya`](https://crates.io/crates/aya) to create the eBPF program and loader in Rust.
+It is meant to help me learn eBPF and Rust and should not be used in a production environment.

 ## Prerequisites

 This was done on Ubuntu 20.04 on a DigitalOcean droplet with 2GB RAM.
+Building `cargo-generate` consistently crashed with an OOM on smaller machines.

 ### Setup
 First, install dependencies with the following commands: